sakshiarora04/Note-Taker/README.md

 ## Description

- Note Taker is application that can be used to write and save notes.
-This application will use an Express.js back end.
-It will save and retrieve note data from a JSON file.
-This application is deployed on heroku.
+ Note Taker is an application that can be used to write and save notes.
+This application will use an Express.js as back end.
+It will save and retrieve note data from a JSON file and it is deployed on heroku.

 ## Table of Contents